Back to Blog

 The approval bottleneck is one of the few agency problems that can be solved almost entirely with the right tooling.
 You do not need to hire more project managers or send more follow-up emails.
 You need a system.

-Aibrify's Approval Workflows give your clients a clean, visual, mobile-friendly way to review and approve content — with automated reminders, role-based permissions, and a complete audit trail.
+Tools like Planable, Sprout Social, and Aibrify provide clean, visual, mobile-friendly ways to review and approve content — with automated reminders, role-based permissions, and complete audit trails.
 No more email chains.
 No more version confusion.
 No more missed deadlines.

 Frequently Asked Questions